EXECUTE IMMEDIATE¶

 Copy

-This example uses EXECUTE IMMEDIATE to execute a SELECT statement that contains bind parameters.
+This example uses EXECUTE IMMEDIATE to execute a SELECT statement that contains bind variables in the USING parameter in a Snowflake Scripting block.
+First create the table and insert the data:

 DECLARE